ERC-7562 - Account Abstraction Validation Scope Rules

 Local Rules

 Local storage rules protect the bundler against denial of service at the time of bundling.
-They do not affect mempool propagation and cannot cause a bundler to be marked as a "spammer". * [STO-040] UserOperation may not use an entity address (factory/paymaster/aggregator) that is used as an "account" in another UserOperation in the mempool. \ This means that Paymaster and Factory contracts cannot practically be an "account" contract as well. * [STO-041] UserOperation may not use associated storage (of either its account or from staked entity) in a contract that is a "sender" of another UserOperation in the mempool.
+They do not affect mempool propagation and cannot cause a bundler to be marked as a "spammer". * [STO-040] UserOperation may not use an entity address (factory/paymaster/aggregator) that is used as an "account" in another UserOperation in the mempool. \ This means that Paymaster, Factory or Aggregator contracts cannot practically be an "account" contract as well. * [STO-041] UserOperation may not use associated storage (of either its account or from staked entity) in a contract that is a "sender" of another UserOperation in the mempool.

 General Reputation Rules